Vienna: Other sports

 In addition to team sports, Vienna offers a wide range of individual sports.
 The paths in the Prater or along the Donauinsel are popular running routes.
 The Vienna City Marathon, which attracts more than 10,000 participants annually, typically takes place in May.
-Cyclists can choose from over 1,000 kilometers of cycle paths and numerous mountain bike trails in the Vienna mountains.
+Cyclists can choose from over 1,000 kilometres of cycle paths and numerous mountain bike trails in the Vienna mountains.
 Golf courses are available on the Wienerberg and in the Prater.
 The Vienna Open tennis tournament has taken place in the city since 1974.
 The matches are played on indoor hard courts in the Wiener Stadthalle.
 The City of Vienna also operates two ski slopes, one on the Hohe-Wand-Wiese and another on the Dollwiese.

 The city submitted a bid to host the 1964 Summer Olympics but lost out to Tokyo.